Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 $ ./bin/grafana server
 ```

-Depending on your system, you may not be able to do this.
-For example, on Linux, you might need to use these steps to run the Grafana server after installation:
+Alternatively, you might need to use these steps to run the Grafana server after installation:

 ```
 $ sudo bin/systemctl daemon-reload